How Much Weight Can You Lose on a Dukan Diet?

-The Dukan diet emphasizes on eating loads of oat bran and protein in its four phases, which are:
+The Dukan diet emphasizes eating loads of oat bran and protein in its four phases, which are:

 - Attack Phase (Days 1 to 10) – During the initial phase, you can eat all the lean proteins that your body can handle comfortably.
 This phase also requires you to eat at least 1.5 tablespoons of oat bran and have at least 6 cups of water every day.

-- Cruise Phase (Several months) – During the second phase, you need to add unlimited amounts of non-starch vegetables to your daily diet.
+- Cruise Phase (Several months) – During the second phase, you need to add unlimited amounts of non-starchy vegetables to your daily diet.
 Additionally, you need to have 2 tablespoons of oat bran daily.

-- Consolidation Phase (5 Days for every pound lost) – In the third phase, you need to eat vegetables every day, in addition to a piece of fruit, 2 slices of whole-grain bread and a serving of hard cheese.
+- Consolidation Phase (5 Days for every pound lost) – In the third phase, you need to eat vegetables every day, in addition to a piece of fruit, 2 slices of whole-grain bread, and a serving of hard cheese.
 This phase also requires you to eat 1 to 2 servings of starch-filled food and 1 or 2 additional meals with your choice of food any time during the day.